+The obsession with small desserts and many many cherries is baaaack!
+This time, topped with a crunchy brown sugar oat streusel, because we can.
 The cakes are quick to make, eggless, tender, buttery.
 Fresh cherries are spooned on top of each one, plenty of streusel is sprinkled on.
 The whole thing smells like a party in the oven.
 And we should really join in.

 If you’re following me on Instagram, you know my first attempt at these was a mega fail after this point.
 In trying to make my favourite butter cake eggless, I used too much leavener and added soured milk to replicate the lightness and moisture that eggs give.
 Big mistake.
 The cakes exploded out of the little muffin moulds, and the acid in the lemon juice reacted with the baking powder causing a discolouration of the fruit.
 It was all very, very not pretty.